genialis/resolwe/tests/.test_upload/README.rst

-Resolwe doesn't create `data` and `upload` directories automatically so they have to be commited into git.
+Resolwe doesn't create `data`, `upload` and `runtime` directories automatically so they have to be commited into git.